jondavis847/nadir/README.md

 # Intro
 NASA Attitude Dynamics in Rust (NADIR) is a collection of rust libraries that support modeling and simulation of dynamical systems.
 The primary motivation is high fidelity modeling of spacecraft dynamics, but general dynamical systems are supported.

+# DISCLAIMER
+NADIR is under active development with many missing features, lots of bugs, and virtually no documentation.

 # Getting Started
 The best way to start is to look at the examples.
 They can all be run from a terminal by changing directory in to the examples root folder and entering 'cargo run --release'.
 The first time you run you will see a bunch of dependencies get downloaded and compiled from cargo.
 If you don't include the --release it will still work, it will just compile faster and run slower.